 At Ferber Resorts, we are fortunate enough to share the same landscapes and habitats of Zion National Park.
 Each of our resorts has an incredible view of Zion National Park, especially at Zion Canyon Campground, where you are fully immersed in the habitats where native wildlife is thriving.
 There are so many incredible wild animals to observe while exploring!
 Whether you like to camp in luxury, such as in one of our up-and-coming cabins, or a tent, you have a place to bond with all the critters.

-Wildlife in Zion National Park
+Wildlife In Zion National Park

 Zion National Park is home to creatures as small as a lizard and as big as a mountain lion.
 As the sun rises, see lizards scurry across the warm sandy trails or bask in the sun on a rock.
 While you walk down a path, listen to the song of the bluebirds in the trees.
 And in the early evening, nocturnal creatures such as mountain lions and red-spotted toads begin to emerge.
 Be aware of predators, especially the rattlesnakes tucked beneath the sagebrush when out and about.